* Yen breaches 112 per dollar as markets rally

 “If that helps drag the Bund yield a bit higher, the euro will surely follow it, as it has done for the last year,” he said.

-Euro/dollar has been stuck in a tight range in 2019 as a dovish shift in the Federal Reserve’s monetary policy outlook was offset by the European Central Bank’s similar stance.
+Euro/dollar has been stuck in a very narrow range in 2019 after a dovish shift in the Federal Reserve’s monetary policy outlook was offset by the European Central Bank’s similar stance and worries about worsening economic momentum in the euro zone.

 Sterling rose to $1.31, bobbing around the same levels it has for much of the past week.
-Volatility has fallen since the European Union and British government last week delayed Brexit until October.
+Volatility has fallen sharply in the pound since the European Union and British government last week delayed Brexit until October.